Server huggers. A term often used pejoratively to refer to IT executives who can’t let go of their physical in-house server infrastructure.

 And How Do Omaha Data Centers Meet Those Demands?

 There are a number of beliefs, right or wrong, that server huggers use to justify keeping things in-house:

 - Control - Many IT managers feel that they can’t control the machines and data.
 Actually, cloud and data center management software may provide better control than the IT manager has on hand.

-- Job Security – IT managers may feel that without the physical infrastructure in-house, their job may be in jeopardy.
+- Job Security – IT managers may feel their job may be in jeopardy without the in-house physical infrastructure.
 Often there is also fear of the new when changing the status quo.
-It’s true that the IT manager position may become more about managing vendors and third-party providers than managing employees, but there is still need for the old skill set – especially in colocation data centers.
+It’s true that the IT manager position may become more about managing vendors and third-party providers than managing employees.
+However, there is still a need for the old skill set – especially in colocation data centers.
 Not only that but even if you are retiring the infrastructure instead of replacing it, not all parts are going to wear out and need replacing at the same time.
 There can be a blend of onsite/off-site data functions or a gradual move to the cloud.

 Additional Arguments Omaha Data Centers Can Use with Server Huggers